Close ModalClose Modal

 Step 3: Dab and wipe with isopropyl alcohol

-Make sure that you’re using isopropyl alcohol (a common household cleaning agent) as it’s a great agent at eliminating fungal growth.
-Start by dabbing a bit onto a cotton cloth or photo chamois, then wipe the slide in a circular motion.
+Make sure that you’re using isopropyl alcohol (a common household cleaning solution) as it’s a great agent at eliminating fungal growth, or a special alcohol-based film cleaner.
+Start by dabbing a bit onto a cotton cloth, cotton pad or photo chamois, then carefully wipe the slide in a circular motion.
+Make sure you gently remove all the mold and any additional grime.

 Step 4: Let them dry